 Shanghai has always been the place where new developments where brought to China.
-Department stores were of the main features, starting to populate Nanjing Road from 1913.
-Wing On was the third shop to open in 1918 after Whiteaway Laidlaw & Co (1913) and Sincere (1917) (more information about the history of Wing On this article from Shanghai Star).
+Department stores were of the main features, starting to populate Nanking Road from 1913.
+Wing On was the third shop to open in 1918 after Whiteaway Laidlaw & Co (1913) and Sincere (1917).
 Wing On was clearly one of the most influential department stores in China, setting the trend for others in Shanghai and other cities.
 Fortunately, the Wing On shop still exists and is still a department store and the shop is now called Wing On again.